rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

    PROTIP: But this is not true within AWS if you use DynamoDB, which Amazon touts as the default database.
-   While Lambda does not incur charges while idle, a DynamoDB incurs charges for data stored even though no data is read or written to it.
+   While Lambda does not incur charges while idle, DynamoDB instances do incur charges for data stored even though no data is read or written to it.

    PROTIP: On AWS use SimpleDB instead of DynamoDB for true no-cost idle.

 ## FaaS Providers

-There is plenty of competition to keep prices low.
+There is plenty of competition (to keep prices low).

 PROTIP: The future of FaaS vendors isn't the front-end but the back-end services that include API Gateways and